Five Things To Know About Breast Cancer Screening

 Mammography and other screening tests are the best way to find cancer early.
 Early detection is vital because that’s when we have the most options for treatment to give you the best chance for a cure.

-Because annual mammograms decrease a woman’s risk of dying from breast cancer by 30%, I recommend that mammography screenings start at age 40.
+Because annual mammograms decrease a woman’s risk of dying from breast cancer by 30 percent, I recommend that mammography screenings start at age 40.
 Here are five things to know about getting screened for breast cancer:

 1. Why do I need a mammogram if I have no family history of breast cancer?